Jimmy-Sudoku/GA-Projects/05 Capstone Project - Crypto Fraud Detection/README.md

 To conclude, the below are the following summary:

-1. The best model recall score was around 97%, it is able to detect 196 fraud transactions out of 218 transactions, with a type II error of 22 cases.
+1. The best model recall score was around 97% and it is able to detect 196 fraud transactions out of 218 transactions, with a type II error of 22 cases.

 2. Fraud transactions consist of 22% of the total transactions ,